gardener/gardener/docs/development/testing.md

 - Run gardener post-upgrade tests which are labeled with `post-upgrade`
 - Tear down seed and kind cluster.

-### Debugging upgrade Tests

-Gardener upgrade tests can be executed for both non-HA and HA environments.
-Tests are defined [here](../../test/e2e/gardener/upgrade/upgrade.go).
-- `make ci-e2e-gardener-upgrade-kind` -- This will setup a non-HA environment and execute upgrade tests.
-- `make ci-e2e-gardener-upgrade-kind-ha-single-zone` -- This will setup a HA environment with failure tolerance `node` and execute upgrade tests.
-- `make ci-e2e-gardener-upgrade-kind-ha-multi-zone` This will setup a HA environment with failure tolerance `node` and execute upgrade tests.

-By default, the current revision of the `master` branch is verified against the **[latest Gardener release](https://github.com/gardener/gardener/releases/latest)**.

 ### How to run upgrade tests between two Gardener releases

 Sometimes, we need to verify/qualify two Gardener releases when we upgrade from one version to another.